AccelByte/matchmaking-function-grpc-plugin-server-python/README.md

 6. You can do step *5* multiple times until the number of players is met and a match can be created.
 In this case, it is 2 players.

-7. If successful, you will receive responses (down stream) in `postman` that looks like the following.
+7. If successful, you will receive responses (down stream) in `Postman` that looks like the following.

    ```json
    {